lierjet02/lierjet02.github.io/content/index.md

 ---
-title: Course Content
+title: Module 2 Jupyter Assignment
-description: W&M CTBA Course Content
+description: Basic Graphing Assignment
 ---

-Here is the course content I use in the W&M CTBA course.
+Here is the M2 Assignment for the W&M CTBA course.
 -
 -